-In general, helping your spouse is doing something right and healthy for them that they cannot do for themselves.
-Enabling is doing for them what they can and need to do for themselves, allowing them to live an irresponsible life.
+You don’t want to enable him or her.
+In general, helping others is doing something right and healthy for them that they cannot do for themselves.
+But enabling is doing for others what they can and need to do for themselves, allowing them to live an irresponsible life.

 Here’s what enabling looks like:

-- You do for your spouse the things they can and should do for themselves.
+- You do for your spouse the things he or she can and should do for him or herself.

-- You cover up for your spouse when their issues create problems for them and others.
+- You cover up for your spouse when your spouse’s issues create problems.

-- You make excuses for their behavior with others.
+- You make excuses for your spouse’s behavior with others.

-- You lie to them, to yourself, and to others about the extent and eventual consequences of their issue.
+- You lie to your spouse, to yourself, and to others about the extent and eventual consequences of your spouse’s issue.

-- You protect your spouse from the normal consequences of their problem.
+- You protect your spouse from the normal consequences of his or her problem.

-- You ignore your spouse or their issue altogether.
+- You ignore your spouse or his or her issues altogether.
 Ignoring is enabling.

-- You blame others or indulge your spouse blaming others, for their issue.
+- You blame others or indulge your spouse’s blaming others for his or her issue.

-- You make empty threats related to the consequences of their choices and don’t follow through.
+- You make empty threats related to the consequences of his or her choices and don’t follow through.

 - You avoid being around your spouse.
 Sometimes, this is necessary for a dangerous situation but usually, it only allows the spouse to wallow in the problem.

-- You repeatedly get your spouse out of the trouble their issue creates, usually at a high cost to yourself.
+- You repeatedly get your spouse out of the trouble his or her issue creates, usually at a high cost to you.

 Here’s what helping looks like:

-- You do for your spouse the things that they cannot do for themselves.
+- You do for your spouse the things he or she cannot do for him or herself.

-- You are honest with them about the consequences of inaction.
+- You are honest with your spouse about the consequences of inaction.

-- You don’t create excuses to others to cover up for their problems or issues.
+- You don’t give excuses to others to cover up for your spouse’s problems.

-- You don’t clean up the messes their struggles or issues create.
+- You don’t clean up the messes your spouse’s struggles or issues create.

-- You love them unconditionally, just as they are, yet you also love them enough to hope they choose to change.
+- You love your spouse unconditionally, just as he or she is, yet you also love your spouse enough to hope he or she chooses to change.

-- You help them focus on the goal, without dwelling on any missteps or failures along the way.
+- You help your spouse focus on the goal, without dwelling on any missteps or failures along the way.

-- You cheer them on and celebrate even small steps towards their goals.
+- You cheer your spouse on and celebrate even small steps toward his or her goals.

-- You accept that you cannot change them, that they will not change unless they want to change.
-This may feel like giving up, but accepting this truth gives them freedom to own the change.
+- You accept that you cannot change your spouse and that your spouse will not change unless he or she wants to change.
+This may feel like giving up, but accepting this truth gives him or her freedom to own the change.

-- You refuse to take responsibility for their bad choices.
+- You refuse to take responsibility for your spouse’s bad choices.

 What does helping or enabling look like to you?
 Share your thoughts in the comments below.